 This is a small patch of sensitive erectile tissue located just above and on either side of the urethral opening.
 It is absent just below the urethra, in the small area between the urethra and the vagina.
 Less well known than the clitoris, its erotic potential was only recently investigated by American clinical research workers.
 They found that if this region was gently caressed, with the finger, the tongue, or the tip of the penis, there was an unexpectedly powerful erotic response.

 The U-Spot.
 This spot is easy to remember because it’s near the “U”rethra opening.
 If “U” already knew about this spot, then “U” are the man.
 This is the highly sensitive erectile tissue just above the urethra, between the clitoris and the urethra, and even surrounding the urethral opening.
 This area can be stroked or tapped to increase arousal.
-I enjoy this area licked, but honestly I cannot really differentiate whether Ryan’s tongue is sliding over my urethra, U-Spot, or around my hole.
+I enjoy this area licked, but honestly I cannot really differentiate whether my husband’s tongue is sliding over my urethra, U-Spot, or around my hole.
 It all feels amazing.
 With oral sex, I always orgasm when the tongue is stimulating directly on my clitoris.
-However, before I grab the sheets and bite my lips because my clitoris is being flicked, I like to feel Ryan’s tongue softly exploring my U-Spot, urethra, and inside and around my vaginal passage.
+However, before I grab the sheets and bite my lips because my clitoris is being flicked, I like to feel my husband’s tongue softly exploring my U-Spot, urethra, and inside and around my vaginal passage.